Understanding MIME types and content sniffing

 In this case, certain (completely valid) ICO files were uploaded and subsequently served by the application with an incorrect MIME type of image/ico.
 This type is still widely used throughout the internet, and browsers are perfectly capable of sniffing out the magic bytes 00 00 01 00 to identify the data.

-The root cause, perhaps unsuprisingly, was that content sniffing had been disabled with the aforementioned nosniff header, removing the escape hatch.
-Browsers were forced to take the MIME type at face value, and since it did not map to an officially sanctioned one, fell back to downloading the file instead of rendering it.
+The root cause – perhaps unsuprisingly – was that content sniffing had been disabled with the aforementioned nosniff content type option, removing the escape hatch.
+Browsers were forced to take the MIME type at face value, and since it did not map to an officially sanctioned one, fall back to downloading the file instead of rendering it as a site icon.

 Final thoughts

 This “bug” was ultimately just the intended behaviour of MIME types.
-Disabling content sniffing removes an entire class of MIME confusion attacks, but also exposes any existing misconfigurations and latent bugs that have evaded capture purely because of it.
+Disabling content sniffing removes an entire class of MIME related attack vectors, but in the process of doing so also exposes any existing misconfigurations and latent bugs realting to content types.